padiac/padiac.github.io/notes/statistics-independence-and-joint-density-factorization.md

 A global product-like appearance does **not** ensure that every subset of variables is independent.

 Example: construct \((X_1, X_2, X_3)\) where \(X_3 = X_1 X_2\).
-Even if the overall distribution looks symmetric or “factorized,”
-the subset \((X_1, X_2)\) is dependent.
+Even if the overall distribution looks symmetric or “factorized,�? the subset \((X_1, X_2)\) is dependent.

 Hence, one must explicitly check that every subset satisfies